OxygenCobalt/Auxio/info/ARCHITECTURE.md

 PlaybackStateManager───────────────────┘
 ```

 `PlaybackStateManager` is the shared object that contains the master copy of the playback state, doing all operations on it.
 This object should ***NEVER*** be used in a UI, as it does not sanitize input and can cause major problems if a Volatile UI interacts with it.
-It's callback system is also prone to memory leaks if not cleared when done.  `PlaybackViewModel` can be used instead, as it exposes stable data and abstracted functions that UI's can use to interact with the playback state.
+It's callback system is also prone to memory leaks if not cleared when done. `PlaybackViewModel` should be used instead, as it exposes stable data and safe functions that UI's can use to interact with the playback state.

 `PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance and also modify the state depending on system events, such as when a button is pressed on a headset.
 It should **never** be bound to, mostly because there is no need given that `PlaybackViewModel` exposes the same data in a much safer fashion.

 #### `.recycler`

-Shared RecyclerView utilities.
-Important ones to note are `DiffCallback`, which acts as a reusable differ callback for all `BaseModel` instances, and the shared ViewHolders for each data type, such as `SongViewHolder` or `HeaderViewHolder`.
+Shared RecyclerView utilities, often for adapters and ViewHolders.
+Important ones to note are `DiffCallback`, which acts as a reusable differ callback based off of `BaseModel` for `ListAdapter`s, and the shared ViewHolders for each data type, such as `SongViewHolder` or `HeaderViewHolder`.

 #### `.search`